Glossary of Terms – Hardwood Industry Terms Explained

 Clearcut

 A timber harvesting method resulting in the indiscriminate cutting of all trees at a site, regardless of size, species or quality.
-This takes place when a wooded lot is developed for residential or commercial purposes.
+Developers clear wooded lots for residential or commercial development.

 Deciduous Trees